 Open daily (weather permitting), the Joel N. Bloom Observatory is operated and maintained by The Franklin Institute's Chief Astronomer Derrick Pitts and staffed by a staff of knowledgeable volunteers.
 It is one of a handful of observatories in the country to provide optically-safe, real-time, direct observation of solar activity such as flares and prominences.

-Things to Do and See in Observatory
+Things to Do and See at the Observatory

 Stargaze with 10-inch Zeiss Refractor Telescope